Barbecue Accessories & Supplies

 - Cooker Thermometer:

-Weber Bullets built before 2009 have no built-in
+Weber Bullets built since 2009 have built-in

 stick it through

 the lid vent.
 Optionally, you can mount a permanent thermometer in the